owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 1. Patch *ActiveRecord::ConnectionAdapters::ConnectionPool#checkout* to make sure only one connection is shared across threads
-2. Start a dRuby service for ActiveRecord::Base.connection to be used in tests
+2. Start a dRuby service for ActiveRecord::Base to be used in tests

 In case you are wondering why it's necessary to share one database